Snakes and ladders: History

+Gyan chauper, or jnan chauper, (game of wisdom), the version associated with the Jain philosophy, encompassed the concepts like karma and Moksha.
 A version popular in the Muslim world is known as shatranj al-'urafa and exists in various versions in India, Iran, and Turkey.
 In this version, based on sufi philosophy, the game represents the dervish's quest to leave behind the trappings of worldly life and achieve union with God.

 When the game was brought to England, the Indian virtues and vices were replaced by English ones in hopes of better reflecting Victorian doctrines of morality.
 Squares of Fulfilment, Grace and Success were accessible by ladders of Thrift, Penitence and Industry and snakes of Indulgence, Disobedience and Indolence caused one to end up in Illness, Disgrace and Poverty.
 While the Indian version of the game had snakes outnumbering ladders, the English counterpart was more forgiving as it contained equal numbers of each.

 The association of Britain's snakes and ladders with India and gyan chauper began with the returning of colonial families from India during the British Raj.
 The décor and art of the early English boards of the 20th century reflect this relationship.
 By the 1940s very few pictorial references to Indian culture remained, due to the economic demands of the war and the collapse of British rule in India.
 Although the game's sense of morality has lasted through the game's generations, the physical allusions to religious and philosophical thought in the game as presented in Indian models appear to have all but faded.
 There has even been evidence of a possible Buddhist version of the game existing in India during the Pala-Sena time period.